Braviacull/TennisTrackGui/README.md

 -->

 1) Install conda (or miniconda).
 We will use it only to create and activate the environment.
-2) conda create --name tennis or any other name you want to give to your environment.
+2) Run conda create --name tennis or any other name you want to give to your environment.
-3) Run conda config --set auto_update_conda False
+3) Run conda activate tennis or any other name chosen in the previous step.
-4) conda activate tennis or any other name chosen in the previous step.
+4) Run conda config --set auto_update_conda False
-5) conda install python=3.12.8 or any other version you prefer
+5) Run conda install python=3.12.8 or any other version you prefer
 6) Run python --version
 7) * Update NVIDIA drivers (preferably studio version).
 8) * Install compatible CUDA Toolkit and PyTorch (check the PyTorch website).